julietrajan/GitHub-Copilot-Innovation-Challenge/readme.md

 - Is the business logic implemented in .NET?
 - Does the Angular UI call real APIs?
 - Are tests present and passing?
-- Are Copilot instructions, prompts, skills, agents, MCPs, and hooks demonstrated?
+- Are GitHub Copilot instructions, prompts, skills, agents, MCPs, and hooks demonstrated?
 - Are screenshots and prompt logs submitted after each task?
 - Is the final demo business-relevant for LTM?